 Programs of Study

-The degrees currently offered in the Graduate School are:
+The degrees and certificate programs currently offered in the Graduate School are:

 M.B.A. in Nonprofit Management (M.B.A.)

 Master of Science (M.S.): Finance

 Master of Science (M.S.): Operations and Technology Management

 Post M.B.A.
 Certificate Program